 - 1 Tablespoon water

-Prepare the doughnuts according to the recipe and directions.
-Set aside as you prepare the frosting.
+- Prepare the doughnuts according to the recipe and directions.
+Set warm fried doughnuts aside as you prepare the frosting.

-Vanilla frosting: Whisk the melted butter, confectioners' sugar, vanilla extract, salt, and 2 Tablespoons (30ml) of milk together in a medium bowl.
+- Vanilla frosting: Whisk the melted butter, confectioners’ sugar, vanilla extract, 2 Tablespoons (30ml) of milk, and salt together in a medium bowl.
 Whisk in the remaining 1 Tablespoon (15ml) of milk to thin, if desired.
-It's easier to dip the doughnuts if the glaze is thinner.
+It’s easier to dip the doughnuts if the glaze is thinner.
 Dip the doughnuts into the vanilla frosting, then cover with sprinkles.

-Instead of frying doughnuts, you can make these baked donuts.
-Just leave off the cinnamon-sugar topping.
-You'll have a little extra frosting if using the baked donuts recipe (which makes 8), but if you double the baked donut recipe (to make 16) you will certainly have enough frosting for each.
+- Baked Donuts: Instead of frying doughnuts, you can make these baked cinnamon sugar donuts, but skip dipping them in butter and the cinnamon-sugar topping.
+You’ll have a little extra frosting if using the baked donuts recipe (which makes 8), but if you double the baked donut recipe (to make 16) you will certainly have enough frosting for each.